What’s the cheapest way to travel Europe?

 The Cheapest Way to Travel Europe

-Travelling Europe on a budget is totally possible if you’re smart about it.
+Travelling Europe on a budget is totally possible if you’re smart about it, though there are some costs you’re just going to have to deal with like for travel insurance plans.
 Options for cheap transportation in Europe are plentiful, and you can score some mindblowing deals if know where to look.
 Luckily, that’s what I’m here for!
 Below are some of my favourite (affordable) ways for traveling between European countries.

 If affordability is what you’re after, I highly recommend traveling around Europe by bus.
 While it’s not as comfortable, convenient or scenic as train travel, it comes at a fraction of the cost (which means more euros in your pocket for croissant hoarding and wine guzzling).